 The rule of thumb for pool maintenance is to run your pump for eight hours per day.
 That’s the short answer, but it isn’t always accurate.
 Other factors might shift this number.
 That means even if you do run your pump for eight hours a day, you could still be needlessly losing money.

 Thankfully, with just a few quick considerations, such as your pool’s volume, your type of pump, and the time of day you operate your pump, you can achieve the optimal balance of pool cleanliness and cost saved—after just a few minutes of reading.
 Get your facts straight, and you’ll be saving time and money for years to come.
 Sweet deal, right?

-If you’re looking for the best deal on the market, this Blue Torrent Energy-Saving Variable Speed Pump is the most affordable on the market, pays itself off in energy saved, and comes with a lifetime warranty.
+If you’re looking for the best deal on the market, the 1.5 HP Energy Star Blue Torrent Cyclone Variable Speed Pump is the most affordable on the market, pays itself off in energy saved, and comes with a lifetime warranty.

 “But Why Should I Run My Pump at All?”

 Your pool pump is the hub of your pool’s cleaning system.
 It makes sure the water is circulated, so dirty particles can be filtered out.
 It also widely distributes your cleaning chemicals—sort of like stirring cream into your coffee.

 No pump equals no circulation, which means no cleaning.
 No kidding: if you turned off your pump for a significant amount of time, your pool would become a green pond of stagnating water and unwanted bacteria.
 No, not exactly what you might picture for a refreshing swim.